 The ordinance, which was also approved by council members unanimously on first reading on Dec.
 6, addresses shelter, animals in vehicles, microchipping, beekeeping, sale of animals and feral cats.
 Several residents attended previous meetings to voice support for the ordinance.

-Below are highlights of the proposed ordinance:
+Below are highlights of the ordinance:

 Animals in Vehicles

-In lieu of registering a pet with the City of Round Rock, the proposed ordinance would require that pets over the age of four months be microchipped by owners within 30 days of moving to Round Rock.
+In lieu of registering a pet with the City of Round Rock, the ordinance now requires that pets over the age of four months be microchipped by owners within 30 days of moving to Round Rock.
 Microchipping is already common practice, according to officials, and the update will negate the need for residents to file paperwork for tags from the City of Round Rock.
 Pet owners will be responsible for keeping information on their animals’ chips up to date, and if ownership of an animal is transferred, this is the new owner’s responsibility.